William Penn Timeline

 Penn travels to meetings in Kent, Sussex and Surrey.
 Penn, Giulielma and George Whitehead participate in Religious meetings in Bristol where they welcome George Fox back from America.
 Later in London, Penn, Whitehead, George Keith and Stephen Crisp debate Jeremy Ives, Thomas Hicks and others on theological beliefs of Friends with over 6000 in attendance.

 1677 The King passes a law of Indulgence, suspending the laws passed against the non-Conforming religious groups.
 This respite is brief as parliament will soon reinstate them and pass the Test Act.
 Penn's daughter Gulielma is born and dies.
 Penn obtains from Lord Baltimore an agreement excusing Quakers in Maryland from the requirement of taking oaths (1673).
 Penn writes "England's Present Interest Considered" (1675), an argument that religious tolerance leads to prosperity and follows from fundamental English law.
 The Quaker Edward Byllynge buys West Jersey with John Fenwick his agent (1675) from Lord Berkeley.
 Penn is called to mediate a dispute between Byllynge and Fenwick.
 Fenwick sails with his family and others and founds Salem, New Jersey.
 Penn becomes a trustee for New Jersey.
-Penn writes a The Charter or Fundamental Laws, of West New Jersey that includes freedom of conscience, an assembly elected by the people and true trial by jury adapted in 1676.
+Penn writes The Charter or Fundamental Laws, of West New Jersey, which includes freedom of conscience, an assembly elected by the people and true trial by jury adapted in 1676.

 Five more ships sail to New Jersey and the city of Burlington is founded.
 They buy the land from the Native Americans.
 A new wave of persecution breaks out in England.
 Fox is imprisoned.
 Penn is imprisoned three times between 1673 and 1678.
 He meets with the Duke of York (a Catholic who later becomes James II) who takes up the cause against religious intolerance.
 Fox is released after delays.
 He moves to Worminghurst in Sussex.
 Penn accompanies George Fox on a trip to Holland and Germany with George Keith, Robert Barclay, George Watts, John Furley and William Tallcoatt.
 They are well received by Princess Elizabeth Palatine of the Rhine, Charles II's first cousin.
 They spend time at Crisheim, Germany where a Quaker meeting had been already established and preach all over the Rheinlands.